 Our Philosophy and Benefits

 We take a holistic approach to the treatment process because we firmly believe that in order for addiction treatment to be successful, the entire individual needs to be focused on, not just the signs of addiction.
 Meth addiction will not only affect you physically, but emotionally, mentally, and spiritually as well.
-Our innovative programs are designed to provide you with comfort and education, as well as empower you to take an active approach in your recovery.
+Our innovative treatment is designed to provide you with comfort and education, as well as empower you to take an active approach in your recovery.

-Treatment for Methamphetamine Addiction at Cascade Behavioral Health
+Treatment for Methamphetamine Addiction at Cascade Behavioral Health Hospital

-Detoxification: If needed, your first stop in the recovery process will be our detoxification program, which is designed to effectively and safely remove all toxins from your body.
+Detoxification: If needed, your first stop in the recovery process will be detoxification, which is designed to effectively and safely remove all toxins from your body.
 Throughout this process you will be monitored on a 24 hour basis to ensure for your safety.
 Medication may be used throughout this process in order to help relieve some of the withdrawal symptoms that you may experience.
 We want to ensure that you are as comfortable as possible.

 Cognitive Behavioral Therapy: This technique is used to help patients identify their negative thoughts that may have in some way added to the development of their meth addiction.
 Once these thoughts have been identified, you can then work on replacing them with more positive ways of thinking, which can in turn help alter your behavior for the better.